 The elephant park is a unique one because the elephants stay in their natural habitat without any fetters on the banks of the Mae Klang River.
 The elephants don’t show off.
 Visitors can enjoy the elephants by interacting with them subtly.
 They can feed them or even give them a mud bath.
 The Asian elephant is an endangered species and preserving them is the number one priority in this sanctuary.

 The elephants, rescued elephants mostly, receive medical treatment including medicines, food, and shelter.
-Besides being an elephant sanctuary, the park takes up other social causes such as promoting organic farming and teaching the English language to local people to enable them to secure career to promote the local environment.
+Besides being an elephant sanctuary, the park takes up other social causes such as promoting organic farming and teaching the English language to local people to enable them to secure career to promoting the local environment.

 You can rent a motorbike at us or from any of the nearby places such as Chiang Mai or Chom Thong.
 Typically, you can make a day-tour, complete the visit to Doi Inthanon, and return to the place where you started.
-You could also make an 8-hour trip from Chiang Mai by a car that includes a scenic drive to Doi Inthanon, all the important points of interest and lunch.
+You could also make an 8-hour trip from Chiang Mai by the car that includes a scenic drive to Doi Inthanon, all the important points of interest, and lunch.

-You could also either try the day trip by songthaew as a share taxi or hire the vehicle if you are more than a couple.
+You could also either try the day trip by songthaew as a shared taxi or hire the vehicle if you are more than a couple.
 Price for a taxi – 2500THB.
 The entrance fee is paid separately.

 The trip to Doi Inthanon is memorable as there are many places of interest and the most important one being the top of the highest mountain in Thailand from where you can enjoy a panoramic view and the very cool climate.

 You can find out the weather forecast from the Meteoblue informer.
 In our opinion and in our experience this weather prediction service shows the most accurate data.